Call us today for a free telephone consultation with a tutorship attorney.

 504-368-2700

 Tutorship, also known as guardianship in other states, establishes a substitute for parental authority.
 Tutorship is what you must rely on whenever parental authority is unavailable, such as after the death of parents.
-Our family law attorneys can help guide you through the complexities of establishing tutorship.
+If you are in need of establishing tutorship, be sure to retain the services of an experienced family law attorney.

 Types of Tutorship